 Motivated by this unique opportunity for impact, a growing number of organizations have been working together as the RE-AMP Network and boldly tackling Midwest climate change for over a decade.
 Since its beginnings, the Network has been defined by its ambitious focus and by its innovative and adaptive approach to whole-systems change.
 Through ongoing systems analysis, Network members develop a keen understanding of the Midwest energy system and identify what changes would do the most to reduce our carbon emissions.
-They then collaborate to align their strategies across eight states in service of two clearly articulated goals: Reducing greenhouse gas emissions 80% from the electrical sector by 2030 and 80% economy-wide by 2050.*
+They then collaborate to align their strategies across eight states in service of a shared North Star Goal to equitably eliminate greenhouse gas emissions in the Midwest by 2050.

 Today the Network has grown to over 130 nonprofits and foundations with distinct strengths and an array of approaches.
 While some focus on policy advocacy, others work in frontline communities or focus on building the political will necessary for climate action.
 Member organizations including Great Plains Institute, Joyce Foundation, Ohio Citizen Action, Little Village Environmental Justice Organization, Climate Generation, Michigan Energy Options, McKnight Foundation, Sierra Club, Center for Rural Affairs, and many others bring a diversity of perspectives that not only position the Network to build a broader and more effective climate movement in the Midwest, but also amplify Network members’ collective power and ability to achieve results.